geocortex/dev-center/CONTRIBUTING.md

     import foo from "bar";
     ```

 -   Use the appropriate language key in the beginning of the code block (`ts` in the case above).
-This enables the approriate syntax highlighting for the given language.
+This enables the appropriate syntax highlighting for the given language.
 Common keys in this project are:
     -   `json`
     -   `xml`
     -   `ts`